 Game of Thrones’ Mountain-Viper Duel: The Real History Behind the Fight

-ALERT: Spoilers below for those not caught up on the current season of Game of Thrones.
+ALERT: Spoilers below for those not caught up on Season 4 of Game of Thrones.

 Many Game of Thrones fans know what a student of history author George R.R.
 Martin is: Many of the plot’s themes have echoes in the War of the Roses and other historic events.